AstraZeneca settles one Seroquel XR lawsuit

 AstraZeneca said the settlement does not resolve ongoing patent battles with other generic drugmakers that also aim to launch generic forms of Seroquel XR.

-AstraZeneca is still set to go to trial on Monday in U.S. federal court in Trenton, New Jersey with five generic drugmakers, including Mylan Inc (MYL.O), unless further settlements are reached.
-Intellipharmaceuticals, which has also challenged the Seroquel XR patent, is not part of that lawsuit.

-The pill is a longer-acting form of Seroquel, which also treats depression and bipolar disorder.
-The drugs have combined annual U.S. sales of about $4 billion, of which Seroquel XR accounts for roughly $750 million.
+The pill is a longer-acting form of Seroquel, which also treats schizophrenia and bipolar disorder.
+The drugs have combined annual U.S. sales of about $4 billion (2 billion pounds), of which Seroquel XR accounts for roughly $750 million.

 Worldwide annual sales of the Seroquel franchise were $5.3 billion in 2010 -- making the products the company's second biggest seller behind its cholesterol fighter Crestor.